John Strickland (basketball)

+He was mourned openly online by many, including celebrities LeBron James and rapper Jay-Z who knew Strick from his NYC streetball days.
+Jay-Z, quotes Strickland in a verse from his 2003 hit Public Service Announcement: “No one can do it better.
+I check cheddar like a food inspector.
+My homey Strick told me, ‘Dude, finish your breakfast.’”

 Media

 He was mentioned in the Jay-Z song "Public Service Announcement" with the lyric "No one can do it better.
 I check cheddar like a food inspector.
 My homey Strick told me, ‘Dude, finish your breakfast.'”

 As a streetball player, it was alleged that Strickland played in drug money fueled games.